9 Tooth Pain Solutions to Stop Tooth Pain Fast

 The onslaught of my tooth ache began as a dull throb.
 In fact, at first, I just worked through the pain – no big deal.
 Then, as time went on, gradually, that dull throb turned into the most excruciating pain I had experienced in my life.
 I elevated tooth pain to the number one position above childbirth pain.
 This pain was excruciating, note – excruciating.
 As long as the pain was dull, I could take over-the-counter pain medication and go on about my day as usual, but when the pain transitioned to the level of excruciation, I could barely function.

 Ice is considered an analgesic (pain reliever) and is often recommended for pain.
 An ice pack placed at the site of the tooth pain is the universal "go to" solution for relieving tooth pain.
-Just hold the ice pack to the face on the side where you are experiencing tooth pain.
+Just hold the ice pack (wrapped in a paper towel or cloth) to the face on the side where you are experiencing tooth pain.
 Hold the ice pack in this position for at least 20 minutes.
 Do this every four hours to help alleviate pain.

 When I hear ice packs and 20 minutes, I want to say, forget ice packs!
 Twenty minutes is just too long to wait for tooth pain relief.
-When I have unbearable tooth pain, I need tooth pain medication that works fast.
+I have to be fair and admit that after holding an ice pack next to the area of pain for about 15 minutes, the pain subsided.
+At the same time, folks, when I have unbearable tooth pain, I want tooth pain solutions that work faster than that.

 Why didn’t I go to the dentist, you ask?
 Well, at the time, I didn’t have dental insurance and although I was in extraordinary pain, I am overly afraid of dentists.
 I didn't want to pay money out of my pocket to have more pain that would be caused by a dentist who didn't understand my severe aversion to pain.
 I had a wonderful dentist in the hometown from which I had recently moved, but I am living in a new city now, which is hundreds of miles away from my family dentist and I was too afraid to try someone new.